 |Carole King: Voice of Generations|

-In this course, we will explore Carole King's music, accomplishments and legacy in and beyond the world of music.
-Carole speaks to generations through decades of songs, honesty, and action (for example, working to preserve the Northern Rockies wilderness).
-Course participants are invited to read Carole's candid 2012 memoir, Carole King: A Natural Woman, but this is not a requirement for the course.
-Her memoir inspired the successful Broadway musical, 'Beautiful'.
+We will explore the music of Carole King and her accomplishments and legacy in and beyond the world of music.
+Her joy and gratitude speak to generations through decades of songwriting, performing, and environmental activism.
+Students are invited to read her candid 2012 memoir, Carole King: A Natural Woman, but this is not a requirement for the course.
+Her memoir inspired the successful Broadway musical Beautiful.

 Coordinator: Nancy Weida

 Nancy enjoys creating and offering a variety of A.L.L. courses.
 In her decades as a multidisciplinary college professor (mathematics, business, women's studies), Nancy shared her love of books, music, sports, and history with her students.

 |Great Musicians Give Master Classes|

 If you think you know your favorite pieces of classical music pretty well, here is a course that will make you think all over again.
 Youtube has a fantastic collection of master-class videos in which some of the worlds most celebrated musicians share their secrets with aspiring students.
 The professors include famous pianists, violinists, singers and conductors; the students are already excellent but understandably nervous; and the classes are rich in insight, fun, tension, wonderful music making and occasional heartbreak.